Moonbase Alpha: Plot

-Development
+Development and release

 Moonbase Alpha was designed as a precursor to Astronaut: Moon, Mars and Beyond, NASA's massively multiplayer online game that was never released.
 The game intended to encourage interest in space exploration in young children.
 Because the game is meant to be a collaborative effort, the repair mission can be conducted by six players with an additional six observers.
 An online leaderboard is included, encouraging players to use teamwork to help repair the station faster and earn high rankings.

 The game was designed using the Unreal Engine 3.
+NASA announced in December 2009 that a demo of the game would be available on Steam in January 2010.
+In June 2010, the game was announced for a release date in July 6, 2010.

 Reception

 Moonbase Alpha was released to mixed reception.
 Gameplanet gave the game a score of 6/10, feeling that it was too short and needed more diverse missions, but noted that it was still quite well-made for a free game.
 Common Sense Media said the game "shows students practical challenges of space", but that it was held back by poor introductory tutorials.

 Moonbase Alpha also spawned a meme surrounding the DECtalk text-to-speech functionality within its internal chat system, where users would spam certain nonsensical phrases and words into its chat rooms, parsed by the TTS system in a humorous manner.